How to watch Loki online - stream the brand-new show for less

 Disney Plus | $7.99 per month

-Disney Plus is the only way to stream Loki; this series is a Disney Plus exclusive.
-With that in mind, the cheapest way to see it right now would be to grab a $7.99 per month subscription (just remember, you'll need at least a couple of months to see the entire series due to new episodes launching each week).
-Alternatively, there's always the triple bundle with Disney Plus, Hulu, and ESPN Plus for $13.99p/m (or $19.99p/m with no Hulu ads).
+If you want to stream Loki, you'll need to get Disney Plus - the series is a Disney Plus exclusive, which means it won't appear on any other streaming service.
+With that in mind, the cheapest membership at the moment would be a $7.99 per-month subscription, while the best value offer is still the triple bundle with Disney Plus, Hulu, and ESPN Plus for $13.99p/m (or $19.99p/m with no Hulu ads).
+No matter what you choose, you'll need at least a couple of months to watch Loki online in its entirety because new episodes launch each week - every Wednesday, to be precise.

 View Deal